 On Nov.
 11, this creepy rock will once more make a return visit past Earth.
 In addition to being overdue on the Halloween side of things, it will also keep a comfortable distance away; coming no closer than 24 million miles from our planet.
 No less eerie, astronomers now believe the Halloween asteroid is all that remains of a dead comet; its volatiles long stripped away during numerous passes around the sun.

 View the second peak of the Taurids meteor shower (Nov.
 12-13)

 If you miss the peak of the first Taurids, don't despair.
 A second peak will take place on the evening of Nov.
 12 to 13.
 (Photo: Channone Arif/Flickr)

-If the full moon manages to spoil the Taurids' first peak on the 5th, you could always try again for the sequel.
+If catching some extra sleep because of the time change took priority during the first Taurids display, you could always try again for the sequel.
 Called the Northern Taurids, these fireballs are essentially a second stream of debris left over from Encke.
 The meteor shower generally runs from Oct.12 to Dec.
 2 and peaks on the evening of Nov 12.
 Like the previous showing, this one is all about catching fireballs.
-You can expect about 7 per hour until the waning crescent moon rises in the early morning hours to spoil the view.
+You can expect about seven per hour, with the waxing crescent moon setting early in the evening to allow for unspoiled views.

 Catch the zippy Leonids meteor shower (Nov.
 17)

 The Leonids meteor shower will peak on the evening of Nov.
 17. (Photo: Jeff Wallace/Flickr)